anhassan/AWS-SQL-Server-to-S3-DataLake-ETL-Migration/README.md

  2. A glue connector with a static IP to connect to the SQL Server database securely.
 The prerequisite for creating a glue connector connecting to an on-premise database is to create or configure a VPC which includes the following:

-	  a.
-A private subnet for hosting the Glue Connector
+          - A private subnet for hosting the Glue Connector
-	  b.
-A public subnet that contains a NAT Gateway with a static IP attached to it which the Glue Connector uses to communicate with the internet
+          - A public subnet that contains a NAT Gateway with a static IP attached to it which the Glue Connector uses to communicate with the internet
-	  c.
-Configuration of route tables to enable this connectivity Once the VPC is created or configured, the following steps can be taken to create the required glue connector:
+          - Configuration of route tables to enable this connectivity Once the VPC is created or configured, the following steps can be taken to create the required glue connector:

-	  a.
-Select AWS Glue service, then select create a connection
+		  - Select AWS Glue service, then select create a connection
-	  b.
-Enter the connection name and select connection type as JDBC
+		  - Enter the connection name and select connection type as JDBC
-	  c.
-Enter JDBC URL in the format : ***jdbc:sqlserver://<host_name>;databaseName=<database_name>;*** along with username and password of a database user
+		  - Enter JDBC URL in the format : ***jdbc:sqlserver://<host_name>;databaseName=<database_name>;*** along with username and password of a database user
-	  d.
-Create a new security group with all allowed inbound and outbound traffic
+		  - Create a new security group with all allowed inbound and outbound traffic
-	  e.
-Select the VPC ,the private subnet and security group created above
+		  - Select the VPC ,the private subnet and security group created above
-	  f.
-Select Create connection
+		  - Select Create connection

 Once the glue role and connector are created, the driver script named driver_all_raw_ingestions would take care of the rest.
 The driver script has been divided into the following five main parts: